 To complete the course you will need to do and submit all exercises in parts 1-5.
 There is no exam.

-The total workload of the course has not been estimated yet.
-We can estimate how long it took others by peeking at the statistics.
+The total workload of the course is about 95 hours.
+You can find out how long it took others by peeking at the old statistics.

-All exercises need to be completed for grading.
+All exercises need to be completed to get a passing grade.

 Make a repository to github and publish your solutions there in clearly ordered files / folders.
 If you need help publishing using git you should refer to their guide.
 Make sure that the repository is available to me, either by using a public repository or a private repository and adding Jakousa as a collaborator.